spencerkopp/bikesharing/README.md

 <img width="537" alt="gendercustomerweekday" src="https://user-images.githubusercontent.com/107224097/192396921-6e2f3d26-3ba7-488e-8eed-dd91950b46d8.PNG">

 ## Summary
 The trips by customer type visualization makes it clear that the vast majority of CitiBike users are subscribers as opposed to one-time customers.
 Roughly 19% of CitiBike trips for this month are accounted for by one-time customers.
+With this dataset, additional visualizations could be performed; such as comparing trip starting locations to trip ending locations, or identifying the most used bike ID's so that they could be inspected or repaired.

 [link to dashboard](https://public.tableau.com/app/profile/spencer.kopp/viz/BikeSharing_16642286476750/Story1?publish=yes)